Kelsey Asbille

-Kelsey Asbille Chow, known as her stage name Kelsey Asbille, is an American actress.
+Kelsey Asbille Chow, (born September 9, 1991) known as her stage name Kelsey Asbille, is an American actress.
 In 2024, Asbille played the lead role of Iris in the Netflix movie Don't Move.
 She has played Mikayla in the Disney XD sitcom Pair of Kings.
 From 2005 to 2009, she had a recurring role as Gigi Silveri on the drama One Tree Hill.
 She portrayed Tracy Stewart in MTV's Teen Wolf from 2015 to 2016.
 Asbille had a supporting role in the film Wind River and a recurring role in the television series Fargo, and played main character Monica Long Dutton in the Paramount Network western drama series Yellowstone (2018–2024).

 Early life

 Kelsey Asbille's father is Jim C. Chow, who served for more than 30 years in the United States Air Force and Air National Guard achieving the rank of brigadier general.

 Asbille attended Hammond School in Columbia, South Carolina, for high school.
 She began attending Columbia University at the age of 17 as a human rights major and was still continuing with her studies as of 2023.